 As an additional note: while the tarts contain no pork or lard, they are not Halal-certified.

-[Hong Kong] The popular Tai Cheong Bakery 泰昌餅家 started in at Lyndhurst Terrace, Central Hong Kong way back in 1954, and is famed for its one-of-a-kind egg tarts.
+[Hong Kong] The popular Tai Cheong Bakery 泰昌餅家 at Lyndhurst Terrace, Central Hong Kong started way back in 1954, and is famed for its one-of-a-kind egg tarts.